 A PPC campaign is a great way to kickoff and segue into a long-term SEO campaign.
 Why?
 You begin producing immediate data from a pay-per-click campaign about keywords and audience movement, and you can quickly see in real time what is working in your industry.

 Once you have a few weeks of data to quantify, you know where to focus your organic efforts and what kinds of content to create for better results.
 This may give you more confidence in the SEO campaign, which, as we stated, may not show the results you want for a few months.
+However it is also important to be continuously participating in SEO monitoring, to be able to stay on top of changes in results.

 Pairing search engine optimization with a pay-per-click can also help soothe the savage beast of impatience.
 You build immediate results from the sales campaign while strategizing for a campaign that will serve you well in the future.